 SCENT is bi-intriguing, with more than a little humor, much scheming, treachery, sex, and violence, and maybe a little more graphic than you’re used to.
 Trust it to be a tale where the spiritual and the erotic entwine.
 Count on it being an exciting adventure from beginning to end.

 INTRODUCING MS. D. KIRKE

 Delilah Kirke was not your average witch.
-She had an MBA and was a shining star in the corporate world, rising to its heights in the short time since she graduated Wharton.
+She had an MBA and worked in several different corporate environments.
+She charmed everyone in each of them.
+Lateral moves rapidly turned into vertical moves in the short time since she graduated from Wharton.